-Contributed by Dave from Survey Dave
+Contributed by Elsa from Germany Footsteps

 Bohol is the 10th largest island in the Philippines and is the best island in Philippines for those after a combination of gorgeous beaches as well as some great inland attractions.
 As well as stunning beaches, Bohol is perhaps best known for its unique inland natural attractions including spectacular landscapes, jungle adventures, river cruises and waterfalls.
 It is also reasonably easy to reach via a short flight from Manila to Tagbilaran City – Bohol’s capital.

 While the beaches are superb, Bohol has some great inland attractions to visit.
 One of the most popular inland places to visit is the Chocolate Hills – where you can see over 1500 mounds which were formed by coral deposits.
 Another highlight is a visit to the Tarsier Sanctuary where you can see the Tarsier – the world’s smallest monkey.
 Also don’t miss a relaxing lunch cruise on the Loboc River where you can see how the locals live.
 You can join a day tour to visit all of these attractions.

 Of course like all of the other Philippine Islands, Bohol also has some beautiful beaches which are great for snorkelling and diving.
 There are many islands accessible from Bohol Island too which means you have access to a wide range of great island activities.
 For the best beaches check out Panglao Island – see it’s own entry below.